 Bearing failure due to water | Bearing failure analysis

-It only needs a small amount of water ( less than 500 ppm ) to substantially shorten the service life of rolling elements in the bearings.
+It only needs a small amount of water ( less than 500 ppm ) to substantially shorten the service life of rolling elements in the bearings and eventually cause Bearing Failure.
 Destructive effects of water on bearings can easily reach or exceed that of particle contamination, depending upon various conditions.

 Water: The Scourge of our Machines